r-tensorflow/gpt2/README.md

 ## Getting Started

-To generate text using GPT-2, specify a `promt` and let the mode run,
+To generate text using GPT-2, specify a `prompt` and let the mode run,

 ``` r